CrayLabs/SmartSim/README.md

 ## Online Inference

-SmartSim supports the following frameworks for querying Machine Learning models from C, C++, Fortran and Python with the SmartRedis Clients:
+Where available, SmartSim supports the following frameworks for querying Machine Learning models from C, C++, Fortran and Python with the SmartRedis Clients:

 <table>